 Despite criticism: draft law on employee participation likely to remain as planned

-The dispute over the Fund Location Act goes into the next round: to a small question of the FDP Member of Parliament Bettina Stark-Watzinger answered the Ministry of Finance on the critical points of the plans for employee ownership in start-ups.
-The paper is available to Gründerszene
+The dispute over the Fund Location Act is entering the next round: in response to a minor question from FDP member of parliament Bettina Stark-Watzinger, the Ministry of Finance replied to the critical points of the plans for employee capital participation in start-ups.
+The paper is available to Gründerszene.

-According to the paper, the law is likely to apply only to certain startups: For example, start-ups that are older than ten years fall out, because "the founding and growth phase" is then completed, according to the federal government, and the companies can compete internationally without support.
+According to the paper, the law should only apply to certain start-ups: For example, start-ups that are older than ten years will be excluded because, according to the German government, "the founding and growth phase" is then complete and the companies can hold their own in international competition without support.

-For months, the startup scene and the German government, headed by Olaf Scholz, have been arguing over the draft law.
-The cabinet has approved the proposed law, but it still has to pass through the Bundestag and Bundesrat and is due to come into effect on July 1.
+The start-up scene and the German government, headed by Olaf Scholz, have been arguing about the draft law for months.
+The cabinet has approved the proposed law, but it still has to be passed by the Bundestag and Bundesrat and is due to come into force on July 1.
 The aim is to strengthen Germany as a business location in international competition and to retain talent through certain regulations on employee participation.

-For the Federal Association of German Start-ups, the current draft does not go far enough.
-It does not cover the needs of start-ups in practice.
-The planned adjustment to the SME definition alone would lead to many employees in fast-growing start-ups being left out, the association said in a statement.
+The Federal Association of German Start-ups believes that the current draft does not go far enough overall.
+It does not meet the needs of start-ups in practice.
+The planned adjustment to the SME definition alone would lead to many employees in fast-growing start-ups being left out, according to a statement from the association.

-The association sees another problem in the design of the tax breaks.
+The association sees a further problem in the structure of the tax relief.
 Employees still have to pay tax on their shares as soon as they receive them from the start-up.
-The new draft law provides that they can take ten years to do so - or pay tax on their shares when they change their employer.
-The addition with the change of employer puts a burden on employees "for no reason that is apparent to us," the association's statement said.
-But the federal government apparently doesn't see a problem with it.
-Ten years is a "reasonable period of time for employees to adjust to the tax situation that will arise in the future," the paper says, according to Gründerszene
+The new draft law stipulates that they can take ten years to do so - or pay tax on their shares if they change employer.
+The addition of the change of employer puts a burden on employees "for no apparent reason", according to the association's statement.
+However, the federal government apparently does not see this as a problem.
+According to Gründerszene , the paper states that ten years is a "reasonable period of time for employees to adjust to the tax situation that will arise in the future".
+The federal government even expects that the regulation will lead to more employee shareholdings.

 FYI: English edition available